djsperka/zitome/README.md

 # zitome
 Read and re-shuffle OME-TIF files from 2-channel recordings into a single OME-TIF file with interleaved pages.
+A pseudo-header is written to the output file, as required by (some software that reads these images).
+The format of the pseudo-header is based on format from code Juan used in the past to do this task (using a different format of input file).

 The scripts here will run on Matlab 2012, and anything  more recent.